lawliet198t/biometric-trackpad-auth/DEMO.md

 ## Prerequisites

-- Linux system with trackpad
+- Windows 10 or 11 with Precision Touchpad
 - Python 3.7+ installed
+- .NET SDK 8.0+ installed
 - All dependencies installed (see [INSTALL.md](INSTALL.md))

 ## Demo Scenario: Signature Authentication

-In this demo, we'll set up a simple signature-based authentication system.
+In this demo, we'll set up a simple signature-based authentication system on Windows.

 ### Step 1: Choose Your Signature Gesture

-Think of a simple signature gesture you can draw on your trackpad.
+Think of a simple signature gesture you can draw on your touchpad.
 Good examples:
 - Your initials
 - A simple shape (circle, triangle, zigzag)
 - A unique pattern